Elia-Renzoni/KnucklesDB/store/README.md

 * Get() -> ReadPage() -> ReadValueFromBucket().
 ### Concurrency Control
 KnucklesDB implements a concurrent hash table as a primary in-memory storage mechanism.

+### Pagination Algorithm
+The pagination algorithm is based on the clock algorithm with a second chance.
+Each entry is stored in an auxiliary hash map, and every 3 seconds a round of the algorithm is scheduled.
+In the first round, it sets the flags of each entry to false, and after another 3 seconds, it checks how many entries are still set to false — these will be removed from the algorithm. <br>
+The algorithm is implemented in the file called detector_buffer.go

+### Recovery Algorithm
+The recovery algorithm is implemented also in the store package, this way is possibile to log in the WAL all the occuring entries, and to reconstruct the memory content after a crash by reading the WAL.
+Writing to the WAL does not require a global lock, thanks to the implementation of the single-writer (or singular update) pattern.